Cost of Ownership

 Finding a guzheng on the used market in North America is all about location and luck.
 Major websites such as eBay, Craigslist, and Kijiji average 2-3 used guzheng a month, country-wide.
 Facebook Marketplace seems to have more, with 5 active the day of this writing (NY, CA, DE, WA).
 Many are priced close to what you would pay for a new instrument so weigh potential savings against the risks of buying used.
 Guzheng are more commonly found for sale on the coasts but a few pop up every year in the interiors.
 It is possible to find a damaged but playable instrument for around $200 if you are patient.
 Increase your budget to $400 -$500 and you'll have better luck.

-I put the top of the used range at $800 because I do not recommend buying your first instrument used for more. $800 can get you a very nice new instrument from a quality brand without the risks of hidden problems - or the risk of getting fooled into paying more than an instrument is worth.
+I put the top of the used range at $800 because I do not recommend buying a used instrument for more if it is your first. $800 can get you a very nice new instrument from a quality brand without the risks of hidden problems - or the risk of getting fooled into paying more than an instrument is worth.
 High-end instruments do occasionally come up for sale but they are rare.
 I’ve seen 4 high quality guzheng for sale in the last 18 months (Feb 2019).
 Everything else priced above $800 was, by my estimate, over priced.

 Buying used can save you money and is great for the community and the environment, but remember that students need support.
 Support can come from members of the community or through the staff of a quality store.
 If you have contacts in the guzheng community then buying used is wonderful.
 If you don’t know anyone, buying from a store means you can go to them for help.